 Yes, we all know it’s tempting to rush out and buy the latest device, but there are three reasons that you’ll be better off waiting.
 First, consider need versus want.
 Can you quantify how this new gadget will improve your productivity?
 Next, remember that the first version of a brand-new technology nearly always contains flaws that will be improved upon in subsequent versions.
 Finally, if you’ve decided that the product is indeed justified, keep in mind that prices often drop shortly after release.
 As the novelty wears off, you can purchase what you want at a better price—or even pre-owned.

 You want to project an image of success, but while that private office in the fashionable section of town may seem enticing, it could come at a high cost.
 As an independent, you’ll likely have choices when it comes to where you work.
 Many choose to work out of a home office, designating a specific area of their house into a room for business while avoiding spending extra on rent and utilities.
-Coworking facilities are another alternative growing in popularity.
-They give workers the benefit of an office environment, often complete with equipment and conference rooms, at a fraction of the price of a private office.
+Coworking facilities are another option which give workers the benefit of an office environment, often complete with equipment and conference rooms, at a fraction of the price of a private office.

 When times are tight, the $50 work chair from an office supply store may seem like it makes more sense than spending hundreds of dollars on seating.
 However, when back spasms or wrist pains that tend to accompany cheap office equipment strike, chances are you’ll wish you would have spent the extra money on ergonomic upgrades.
 Items that increase your physical comfort will more than pay for themselves by making your work environment more enjoyable and increasing productivity.